 Along the same lines as the previous tip, I highly recommend that you ask the waiter/waitress questions about how the food is prepared if you’re not clear.
-Often waiters might, for example, say a soup is a “creamy purée,” but, if you ask if there’s cream or butter in there, you’ll know for sure and it can be the difference of hundreds of calories and tons of unnecessary fat.
-Look at it as your responsibility to know what you’re putting into your body.
+You’ll only know for sure what’s in your food if you ask.
+This can literally mean a difference of hundreds of calories and tons of unnecessary fat.

 7. Look for these desserts.